cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

 	- 3x with USB 2.0 personality (to connect WebCam via KVM switch to monitor and to connect IPad to the hackintosh).
   - 2x USB-C (one back and front with up to 10 Gbps)
 - Continuity Camera with iPhone 15 Pro Max

+# Issues with MacOS Sequoia 15.0 RC
+[1] Continuity Camera is not working

 # Used Kexts?